Two people sitting at a picnic table on a sunny day at the Selkirk Waterfront

 Recommendations To Be Implemented Over 25 Years

-The strategy makes 19 recommendations and identifies a capital plan expenditure of $35-$40 million, both implemented in phases over the next 25 years.
-The strategy sets out a plan for recreation over the long-term, and the city will continue to study what is in the best interest of its residents and create long-term financial plans to ensure all capital projects are feasible.
+The recreation master strategy makes 19 recommendations and identifies a capital plan expenditure of $35-$40 million.
+Both will be implemented in phases over the next 25 years.
+The strategy outlines a long-term recreation plan, and the city will study residents’ best interests.
+It will create long-term financial plans to ensure all capital projects are feasible.

-The recommendations are wide ranging and include tactics to fund recreation, attract more volunteers, include active transportation in city planning and build new facilities.
+The recommendations are wide-ranging.
+They include tactics to fund recreation, attract more volunteers, incorporate active transportation in city planning, and build new facilities.

-Some of the major recommendations are the development of a second arena at the Rec Complex and decommissioning and re-purposing of the Barn, developing a multi-purpose facility/community hall and an all-season park pavilion in Selkirk Park.
-A recreation advisory committee, consisting of members of stakeholder groups, will be formed.
+Major recommendations include developing a second arena at the Rec Complex, decommissioning and repurposing the Barn, and creating a multi-purpose facility/community hall.
+An all-season park pavilion in Selkirk Park is also proposed.
+A recreation advisory committee, consisting of stakeholder group members, will be formed.

-The strategy will be integrated into other City planning, such as street work and renewal, which will consider active transportation moving forward.
+The strategy will integrate into other City planning, such as street work and renewal.
+This planning will consider active transportation moving forward.

-The strategy will be reviewed every year and will undergo a thorough community review every five years.
+The strategy will be reviewed annually and undergo a thorough community review every five years.